expyriment/expyriment/documentation/sphinx/Installation.OSX.rst

 Alternatively, all dependencies can be downloaded and installed manually.
 Both options will install an additional Python environment and will not alter the Python environment provided by Apple.

-If, after installation, you get errors about Expyriment (or one of its dependencies) not being installed, chances are that you trying to import Expyriment in the "wrong" (i.e. Apple's) Python environment.
+**If, after installation, you get errors about Expyriment (or one of its dependencies) not being installed, chances are you trying to import Expyriment in the "wrong" (i.e. Apple's) Python environment.**

 Using MacPorts (recommended)
 ----------------------------